MechanicalRock/mechanicalrock.github.io/_posts/2023-07-24-single-vs-multi-tenant.md

 The diagram also shows that both Tenant A and Tenant B have their own database.
 This indicates that their data are fully isolated from other tenants.

-The multi tenant hybrid setup combines the benefits of multi tenant model (shared, scalable, and cost saving) with the customization and data isolation advantages of single tenant model.
+The Targeted Isolation Tenancy setup combines the benefits of Shared Tenancy model (shared, scalable, and cost saving) with the customization and data isolation advantages of Isolated Tenancy model.

 ## Conclusion

-In conclusion, the choice between single tenant and multi-tenant architectures is based on your specific context.
+In conclusion, the choice between Isolated Tenancy and Shared Tenancy architectures is based on your specific context.

-Single tenant offers data isolation and customization for enhanced security, making it suitable for industries with stringent privacy requirements.
+Isolated Tenancy offers data isolation and customization for enhanced security, making it suitable for industries with stringent privacy requirements.
 However, it can be resource-intensive.
-Multi-tenant excels in resource efficiency, scalability, and cost-effectiveness, making it ideal for serving a large customer base.
+Shared Tenancy excels in resource efficiency, scalability, and cost-effectiveness, making it ideal for serving a large customer base.
 Yet, it needs robust security measures.
 Businesses must weigh factors like data privacy, performance, and budget constraints to make an informed decision.

 Each approach offers its own advantages, and the best decision relies on the organization's specific goals and priorities.